 Participation in the Plan is voluntary.
-The Plan is administered by a committee ("Benefits Committee") appointed by the Company's Benefits Oversight Committee.
+The Plan is administered by the Company's Benefits Oversight Committee.
 The Benefits Oversight Committee consists of at least two members appointed by the Company's Board of Directors.
-The Benefits Committee is responsible for the general administration of the Plan including, among other things, appointing the Plan administrator, establishing Plan procedures and governmental reporting and disclosures for the Plan.
+The Benefits Oversight Committee is responsible for the general administration of the Plan including, among other things, appointing the Plan administrator, establishing Plan procedures and governmental reporting and disclosures for the Plan.
 The Plan is subject to the provisions of the Employee Retirement Income Security Act of 1974, as amended ("ERISA").